-- Our specialist physiotherapist will invite your relative/friend for a brief pre-exercise assessment at a local exercise venue.
+- Our specialist physiotherapist will invite him/her for a brief preexercise assessment at a local exercise venue.
 The physiotherapist will look at how fit he/she is so that they can match exercises to their abilities.
-Your relative/friend can wear any clothes that are comfortable for them. - Your relative/friend will take part in an exercise class with about 5 other people twice a week for 4 months.
-Each class will be 1 hour long. - Your relative/friend will be given his/her own exercise programme using exercise bikes and weights and he/she will be closely guided by physiotherapy staff. - They will help your relative/friend to exercise at a level to improve his/her muscle strength and fitness. - He/she may also be asked to wear a small measuring device called a heart rate monitor.
-The device is small and comfortable and can be worn with his/her usual daily clothes. - The physiotherapist will also encourage your relative/friend to include more physical activity into his/her daily life during the study and will help him/her to identify ways to add another hour of exercise to his/her weekly routine.
-After the initial 4 months are completed, the physiotherapist will encourage and assist your relative/friend to find ways to continue exercising regularly at home and/or in the community (an information pack will also be provided). - Some exercise classes will be observed by one of the study researchers and your relative/friend may be asked a few questions about how they are finding the exercise.
+Any comfortable clothes can be worn. - He/she will take part in an exercise class with about 5 other people twice a week for 4 months.
+Each class will be 1 hour long. - He/she will be given their own exercise programme using exercise bikes and weights and will be closely guided by physiotherapy staff. - They will help him/her to exercise at a level to improve his/her muscle strength and fitness. - He/she may also be asked to wear a small measuring device called a heart rate monitor.
+The device is small and comfortable and can be worn with his/her usual daily clothes. - The physiotherapist will also encourage them to include more physical activity into their daily life during the study and will help them to identify ways to add another hour of exercise to their weekly routine.
+After the initial 4 months are completed, the physiotherapist will encourage and assist them to find ways to continue exercising regularly at home and/or in the community (an information pack will also be provided). - Some exercise classes will be observed by one of the study researchers and this person may be asked a few questions about how they are finding the exercise.

-Will it cost my relative/friend anything?
+Will it cost the person anything?